PennEcon/gpu-examples/c++/mle_mincer/README.md

 You also need to install [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation) libraries, as well as the  optimization library:

-The code estimates a basic Mincer equation with fake data.

 ```
-## MLE
-make parallelrun

 # install NLopt locally
 make nloptinst

-# clean up
-make clean
 ```

-The code will generate a csv file called PARAMETERSFOUND.csv with the ML estimates.

 ## Run the example

 Compile and run the example with
 ```
-make
+make parallelrun
-./main
 ```
+The code will generate a csv file called PARAMETERSFOUND.csv with the ML estimates.
+The output of the file compiled will be stored in nohupPARALLR.out